 Street, for the purposes of determining setbacks, street means any road other than a footway or carriageway easement.

 Window has the same meaning as in the Regulations.

-- 1. The provisions are to be numbered consecutively from number 1. - Further pages may be added but each page should be consecutively numbered.
-2. - To be used for the inclusion of provisions in instruments and plans.
-3.
+2. Further pages may be added but each page should be consecutively numbered.

+3. To be used for the inclusion of provisions in instruments and plans.